KomlaAkpalu/France-Cities-Geovisualization/README.md

 ## Contact

-I'm always open to connecting with fellow data enthusiasts and professionals.
-Should you have any questions, suggestions, or just want to chat about this project, please reach out to me via julienakpalu2@gmail.com .
+I'm always open to connecting with fellow data enthusiasts and professionals.Should you have any questions, suggestions, or just want to chat about this project, please reach out to me via julienakpalu2@gmail.com .